-Build on the efforts of the City, Friends of Chicago River's Blue/Greenway, Great Rivers Chicago, and the newly formed River Ecology and Governance Task Force
+Build on the efforts of the City, Vision for a Blue/Green Corridor, Great Rivers Chicago, and the newly formed River Ecology and Governance Task Force

-Since the Clean Water Act of 1972, and the subsequent founding of Friends of the Chicago River (FOTCR) in 1979, Chicagoans views of their rivers have been steadily shifting.
+Since the Clean Water Act of 1972, and the subsequent founding of Friends of the Chicago River (FOTCR) in 1979, Chicagoans awareness of the importance of the Chicago River has been increasing.
 As water quality has improved, the river has once again become home to critical species, and has increasingly become a recreational amenity.
 There is the desire to re-orient Chicago's neighborhoods toward the river, the downtown Riverwalk being evidence of that concept.

 Our Great Rivers is the first unifying and forward-looking vision for all three of Chicago's rivers.
-It was an 18-month, citywide visioning process led by the Metropolitan Planning Council, in partnership with the Office of the Mayor and others.
+It was an 18-month, citywide visioning process led by the Chicago Metropolitan Planning Council, in partnership with the Office of the Mayor, Chicago Metropolitan Agency for Planning, Friends of the Chicago River, and others